 This dog breed is the only dog breed that was specifically bred to be spotted.
 The normally stand between 19 and 23 inches tall and weigh on average 55-70 pounds.
-Their coats are short and feel like velvet.
+Their coats are short and have velvet feel to it.
 The base colour of their coat is white with very distinctive black spots.
 When puppies are born they're usually born white and then as they grow they develop black spots.
 Dalmatians can also be tri coloured.
 This is when they have tan markings on their head, leg, tails, and chest.

-Dalmatians should stand between 19 and 23 inches at the withers, and per breed standard dogs who are taller or shorter than this are disqualified.
-The length from chest to buttocks should match the height.
-Male Dalmatians typically weigh between 55 and 70 pounds, while females average 40 to 55.
+Dalmatians should be around 19 and 23 inches at the withers.
+Other dog breeds that are taller or shorter than this are disqualified.
+The Dalmatians length chest to buttocks should generally match their height.
+Males normally weigh between 55 and 70 pounds, while females average 40 to 55 pounds.

 This dog breed was originally bred to be a hunting dog to chase deer, foxes, and hare.
 This dog breed can reach to an impressive speed of 40-45 miles per hour!
 This canine has earned the reputation of being a racing dog because of the agility and speed.
 More beyond their speed and grace, they are also known for their sweet nature and loving ways.